xsachax/feather_fox/game_art./README.txt

-All game art for feather fox
+All game art entirely made from scratch for feather fox game.